charlesbreton/charlesbreton.github.io/_posts/2017-02-10-co-citation.md

 <img src="{{ site.url }}/assets/parties.png">

-I'm passing on some of the other small community but please let me know if you think I am missing something of note.
+I'm passing on some of the other small communities but please let me know if you think I am missing something of note.

 ### Multiculturalism